IOC Refugee Olympic Team – A message of hope and solidarity

 This unique project demonstrates the IOC’s commitment to stand with refugees and support them through sport, and it also shows how Olympic Solidarity, through its Refugee Athlete Support Programme, helps refugee athletes not only to train with the aim of qualifying for the Olympic Games Tokyo 2020 but also to continue their sporting career and build their future.

 This will be a symbol of hope for all refugees in the world, and will make the world better aware of the magnitude of this crisis.
 It is also a signal to the international community that refugees are our fellow human beings and are an enrichment to societyThomas Bach IOC President

 In October 2018, with originally two years to go until the Olympic Games Tokyo 2020, the IOC Session decided that there would be a Refugee Olympic Team for Tokyo 2020, and entrusted Olympic Solidarity with the task of establishing the conditions for participation and defining the identification and selection process for a team in Tokyo.
 This process is being carried out in close collaboration with the UN Refugee Agency (UNHCR), the National Olympic Committees, the International Sports Federations and the Tokyo 2020 Organising Committee.

-Following the postponement of the Olympic Games Tokyo 2020, the announcement of the Tokyo 2020 Refugee Olympic Team members will be made in 2021 – with the precise date to be confirmed.
+Following the postponement of the Olympic Games Tokyo 2020, the members of the IOC Refugee Olympic Team Tokyo 2020 were announced in June 2021.